-City of Adelaide uses white and cooler lighting to create feelings of ambience and improve the visual amenity of City spaces at night, making it safer and easier for pedestrians and CCTV operators to distinguish objects, colours, shapes and other details.
+Safety Lighting Audits are undertaken regularly in the city.
+The City of Adelaide uses CPTED principles to assess safety aspects of the physical environment of locations to help determine priorities for safety improvements.City of Adelaide uses white and cooler lighting to create feelings of ambience and improve the visual amenity of City spaces at night, making it safer and easier for pedestrians and CCTV operators to distinguish objects, colours, shapes and other details.

-Council convenes and chairs the Community Safety Insights Group, which meets quarterly to discuss safety information and safety-related projects relevant to the city.
+The City of Adelaide convenes and chairs the Community Safety Insights Group, which meets quarterly to discuss safety information and safety-related projects relevant to the city.
 The group has representatives from SA Police, Drugs & Alcohol Services SA, Ambulance Service SA and others as required.